 3. GTS-540-NIH TANKLESS WATER HEATER CONDENSING

 This tankless water heater from State has earned an Energy Star due to its high energy efficiency.
-Upon purchase, you can choose between natural gas and propane.
+You can choose between natural gas and propane when buying the heater.

-It comes with a recirculation pump which helps to further provide instant hot water.
+It comes with a recirculation pump which provides hot water even more quickly.
 This feature will only work in residential homes with a dedicated recirculation line.

-The pump can be set to fit your hot water needs.
-For instance, set to turn off during the day when the house is empty — then turn on during peak time.
+The pump can be set to meet your hot water needs.
+For example, you can set it to turn off during the day when the house is empty, then turn it back on during peak time.

-The heater has an integrated computer which modulates combustion created by the unit.
+The heater has an integrated computer that modulates combustion created by the unit.
 This gives the boiler a Uniform Energy Factor of 0.93.
-It also means the unit meets the highest gas emission standards.
+It also means the unit meets the strictest gas emission standards.

 The GTS-540 uses up to 199,000 BTU per hour of natural gas.
-This should be ample to bring hot water to a home with three or four baths, depending on the climate.
+This should be enough to provide hot water for a home with three or four baths, depending on the climate.

-The unit comes with a long warranty of 15 years.
-The condensing technology used will also further help you to save more by reusing heat from the exhaust.
+The unit includes a long warranty of 15 years.
+The condensing technology will also help you save more by reusing heat from the exhaust.